Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 - You like the sound of a job that is repetitive, one in which every day is essentially the same.

-Along with considering your professional likes and dislikes, you may also find value in sitting down and assessing your personal interests.
+Still with us?
+Good.
+You might be a sloth, but you're definitely going places.
+Now, think about your personal interests.
 What areas of your life do you dedicate a lot of time and commitment to?
 Do you enjoy playing video games for hours?
-Maybe a career in the video game industry is right for you.
+(Maybe a career in the video game industry is right for you.)
 Do you like to spend time journaling and blogging?
-Maybe you should consider a career in writing.
+(Maybe you should consider a career in writing.)

-(Unless otherwise noted, hourly wage information is based on May 2015 data.)***
+Unless otherwise noted, hourly wage information is based on May 2017 data.1

-Stress can be a major demotivator for many people.
-So if you are feeling like you have a lack of professional ambition, maybe you are simply a victim of stress overload.
-According to Psychology Today, too much stress can lead to physical burnout, mental exhaustion, poor decision-making, and reduced creativity.* If this is a good description of how you are feeling, then consider opting for a low-stress career instead.
-Here are a few possibilities—including both active and sitting-down jobs—that you may enjoy and will likely keep your stress level low.
+Stress can turn you into a major slacker.
+So if you don't have any professional ambition, maybe you're a victim of stress overload.
+According to Psychology Today, too much stress can lead to physical burnout, mental exhaustion, poor decision-making, and reduced creativity.2 If you're dealing with any of that, then consider a low-stress career instead.
+Here are a few possibilities—including both active and sitting-down jobs:

-The whole nature of massage is relaxation.
-Your clients seek your services so that they can relax, de-stress, and even heal from injuries.
-And one of the best parts of a career in massage is that many massage therapists can set their own hours, so you get to choose how little or how much you work.
-The other plus to this career path is that a lot of massage therapy programs can be completed quickly.
+In this job, relaxation is the name of the game.
+Your clients will seek your services in order to relax, de-stress, and even heal from injuries.
+And you may get to set your own hours, choosing how much or how little you work.
+Another plus to this career path is that a lot of massage therapy programs can be completed quickly.

-You may think that health care careers would be stressful, but not all of them are, and medical transcription generally falls into the low-stress category.
-Since you are responsible for transcribing medical records, this is one of the sitting-down jobs that can offer both independence and the opportunity to work from home.
+Some health care careers fall into the low-stress category.
+Since this career involves transcribing medical records, it's a sit-down job that can offer both independence and the opportunity to work from home.
 And some medical transcription programs can be completed in a year or less.
+You'll never have to get off your butt.

 This is a good career track if you enjoy interacting with a variety of people on a daily basis.
 You get to spend your days helping people choose the right eyeglasses and contact lenses.
 You could also be responsible for fitting and repairing their eyewear.
 And optician training usually doesn't take long to complete.

-You can have a part in helping people heal from injuries or find relief from chronic diseases and conditions.
-Along with offering therapeutic treatments, physical therapist assistants can also educate their clients in regards to appropriate daily routines.
-Take a look at some of the physical therapist assistant programs that can help you enter the field.
+Help people heal from injuries or find relief from chronic diseases and conditions.
+Along with offering therapeutic treatments, physical therapist assistants also educate their clients about appropriate daily routines.

 There is actually a quote known as Hlade's Law that states, "If you have a difficult task, give it to a lazy person; they will find an easier way to do it."
 Some professionals also refer to this as productive laziness, and there are several books written on the subject.
 So whatever you want to call it, there are a lot of jobs that could be a great fit for a productively lazy person.
 Here are a few ideas to get you started:

-If you ask a computer programmer, he or she will likely tell you that the ultimate goal of computer programming is to write as little code as possible.
-You actually work to make your job as easy as you can, and doing so is considered successful programming.
-The simpler your code is, the less likely it is to have bugs and the easier it is to maintain and adapt for updates and advances.
-Check out some of the computer programming schools that can help you prepare for this occupation.
+If you ask a computer programmer, he or she will likely tell you that the ultimate goal of this job is to write as little code as possible.
+You actually work to make your job as easy as possible.
+Doing so is considered successful programming.
+The simpler your code, the less likely it is to have bugs and the easier it is to maintain and adapt for updates and improvements.

-Do you enjoy planning parties with your friends?
-Then you should consider a career in event planning.
-Most event planners find that their jobs are as easy or difficult as they make them, meaning that the more efficient and organized you are, the less you will have to work.
-It is a position that can give you a lot of control and flexibility.
+Here's a job that can be as easy or difficult as you want to make it.
+The more efficient and organized you are, the less you'll have to work.
+It's a position that can give you a lot of control and flexibility.
 And event planning training doesn't usually take too long to complete.

 The concept of productive laziness is actually rooted in project management.
 It is often argued that the most successful project managers work smart, not hard.
 If you believe that your efficient thinking and organizational skills would help you succeed in the field, then you might want to consider attending a project management school to begin building your expertise.

 Similar to computer programmers, software engineers work to automate functions as much as possible, which means reducing the amount of work you actually have to do.
 Software systems are often large and complex, so automation is a requirement in order to be able to develop, maintain, and update them in a timely and affordable manner.
-Take a look at some of the software development and engineering schools that can assist you with building the expertise you will require.
+Laziness wins again.

-- Average hourly pay—$52.29 for systems software engineers; $49.12 for applications software engineers
+- Average hourly pay—$53.74 for systems software engineers; $51.30 for applications software engineers

-Some people do not like the element of surprise.
-They don't enjoy multitasking and dealing with constant interruptions and changes in their workflow.
-They like knowing exactly what their job entails and want to complete the same or similar tasks day in and day out.
+A lot of lazy people don't like the element of surprise.
+They don't enjoy multitasking or dealing with constant interruptions and changes to their workflow.
+Instead, they like knowing exactly what their job entails and want to complete the same or similar tasks day in and day out.
 If you have been working in jobs that are constantly keeping you on your toes and it's making you feel totally bogged down and unproductive, then maybe you would be a good fit for a repetitive career like one of the examples listed below:

 1. Assembly Line Worker

 Although many factories have been automated with modern technology, there are still positions out there for people wanting to work on an assembly line.
-Most assembly or production line workers are assigned to specific stations, and you are responsible for only a small number of tasks.
-And factory line positions often require little more than on-the-job training.
+Most assembly or production line workers are assigned to specific stations and responsible for only a small number of tasks.
+Plus, factory line positions often require little more than on-the-job training.

 If you are good with numbers and like the sound of a sit-down job, then you may want to consider becoming a bookkeeper.
 Your work is usually based on a monthly cycle in which you complete general accounting tasks like inputting financial transactions, maintaining and balancing ledgers, and preparing financial statements.
 You could quickly build up your proficiency and become familiar with the most common accounting software systems by enrolling in an accounting or bookkeeping program.